An Adventure At Denali National Park

 How Do Denali’s Buses Work?

-There are two kinds of bus services that offer Alaska land tours in Denali National Park – transit buses and narrated bus tours.
+Two kinds of bus services offer Alaska land tours in Denali National Park – transit buses and narrated bus tours.
 Because the park is so vast, the best way to explore it is by bus!
 Here’s a breakdown of the two different bus services that are available in the park.
 For first-time visitors, a bus tour is the way to go!

 • Non-Narrated Transit Buses – transit buses are the main means of transportation within Denali National Park.
 These buses allow passengers to get on and off along Denali Park Road, which makes them a great option for those who want to hike, picnic, or explore different areas of the park.
 Transit buses make regular stops for restrooms and wildlife viewing, but if you decide to disembark to explore a particular area you can always re-board a different bus later on.
 Just keep in mind that re-boarding is done on a first-come, first-served basis.
-Riding a transit bus is definitely a casual affair, but the drivers do provide general park safety information and point out any wildlife they spot along the way.
+Riding a transit bus is a casual affair, but the drivers do provide general park safety information and point out any wildlife they spot along the way.
+And with a hop-on-hop-off bus tour, visitors can conveniently stop at various points of interest within the park at their own pace.
 This is one of the most affordable ways to explore Denali National Park and Preserve!

 • Narrated Bus Tours – if you are looking for a guided excursion, the park offers narrated bus tours.
 These buses are driven by trained naturalists who narrate the trip, offering stories about the park’s history, geology, and wildlife.
 Unlike the park’s transit buses, however, tour buses have specific start and end points and will not allow you to disembark along the way.
+This restriction ensures that tour groups can maintain their schedule and visit all planned destinations efficiently.
 There are three different tours to choose from, each offering a unique experience for visitors.

 The best time to visit Alaska and Denali is during the summer when Alaska land tours to Denali are in full swing and the visitor center, park road, campground, and other amenities are operational.
+During this time, the breathtaking landscapes are vibrant with colorful wildflowers and the wildlife is active, offering visitors a truly immersive experience in the heart of nature.
 Plan your trip around one of the many bus tours offered by the park, and get ready for the adventure of a lifetime.
 No matter how you get there, once you are there you are sure to have an incredible time!

 Download all three Alaska tour brochures for tour dates and pricing.